Sthuthi11/Organ-Donation-Website/README.md

-This website has fetaures to register,login,search for ograns ,search for donors and patients ,register yourself as a donor or patient.
-This website also displays the count of registered donors or patients in our website .
-This website facilitates as a medium to contact donors or patients.You can also delete your profile details when you require.
+This organ donation website, OrgPulse is a group project on web development.
+The website has provision for registering either as donors or patients and recieve updates by maintaining a profile and also provides educational content related to organ donation and transplantation.